Frequently Asked Questions (FAQs)

 - Letter of motivation (should be comprised of 500 words (maximum) and be typed)

-- School leaving certificate with marks*
+- School leaving certificate with grades*

 - Academic degrees* and/ or

-- (Temporary) Transcript of Records with marks*
+- (Temporary) Transcript of Records with grades*

 - official English language certificate*

 - short Course description of all of your courses in engineering fundamentals, physics and optics for applicants who have no degree in B.Sc. in Physics